Best cheap laptops for college students

-For college students, laptops have become an absolute necessity, especially with the integration of remote learning for so many people.
-However, finding a laptop with all of a student’s needs while staying within a budget can be difficult.
-With different classes requiring different tools and programs, a laptop that can do everything necessary while still being affordable can be hard to find.
-By knowing what the laptop needs to have, a student can buy the right device by letting go of other features that may not be necessary.
+Laptops are essential in most productive environments, and that includes college students.
+However, finding a laptop to fit a student’s needs while staying within a budget can be difficult.
+Different classes require different tools and programs, and it’s important to know what you’re looking for.
+Purchasing the cheapest laptop you can find may seem appealing, but not if it can’t keep up with your needs.
+It’s helpful to get started with some tips for purchasing the best laptop for college students, and review some of the best picks currently available.

+Shop this article: Apple MacBook Air M1, Acer Aspire 5, Lenovo IdeaPad 3

-Features to consider before buying a laptop
+What to look for in a college laptop

+Picking the right laptop for college students doesn’t have to be arduous.
+There are several things you should consider to find a great laptop that won’t break your budget.
+You may be surprised how close you can get to a prototypical selection while shopping for laptops under $500.

 Memory

 Random Access Memory helps run multiple applications smoothly at the same time.
-For users who are going to need high performance while performing several tasks at once, the amount of gigabytes of RAM on a laptop is important to pay attention to.
+For users needing high performance while performing several tasks at once, the RAM capacity on a laptop is important to pay attention to.

+College students want laptops with at least 8GB of RAM for usable multitasking, and those with research-intensive or graphically demanding coursework should double that to 16GB.

 Processing power

 The processing power of a laptop contributes to the smoothness and performance of the device.
-Especially for programs that require more power from the laptop, needing strong processing power from an Intel Core Processor or AMD brand processor can make a significant difference.
+Especially for programs that require more power from the laptop, a strong Intel Core (try to go Core i3 or higher) or AMD Ryzen (Ryzen 3 or higher) brand processor can make a significant difference.

 Storage capacity

 For students who need to keep a lot of files, videos or images on their laptop at all times, having a large storage capacity is hugely convenient.
-However, with external hard drives and cloud storage also being an option, storage capacity may not be a major priority.
+However, with external hard drives and cloud storage being an option, storage capacity may not be a major priority.

+Most students find 256GB a common starting option among many mid-tier laptops, and that’s plenty to store files, apps, music and even a few games.
+You can get away with 64GB or 128GB if you’re mostly working within the browser and word processing.

 Operating system

-The three main operating systems available are Windows 10, MacOS and Chrome OS.
-Some schools have IT support for a specific operating system, which may be important to take into consideration.
-Windows 10 and MacOS offer more options and programs, while Chrome OS is a cheaper option for students who just need to run basic programs and search the web.
+The three main operating systems available are Windows, MacOS and Chrome OS.
+Some schools have IT support for a specific operating system, which may be important to know when shopping for a college laptop.
+Windows and MacOS offer more options and programs, while Chrome OS laptops are often cheaper for students who just need to run basic programs and search the web.

-7 best cheap laptops for college students
+Best cheap laptops for college students

+This Acer Aspire 5 is a solid pick for a best bang for the buck laptop for college students.
+It offers a Ryzen 5 chipset with built-in AMD graphics, 8GB of RAM and 256GB of storage for under $500.
+While it won’t satisfy gaming needs, the chipset handles productivity and research-intensive workloads while enabling light graphical work, such as video and photo editing.
+The roomy 15.6-inch IPS display offers full HD resolution.

+While this MacBook isn’t an example of a cheap laptop, it’s affordable by Apple’s standards, and it’s your best alternative if Windows laptops are out of the question.
+Now regularly available for less than $800, the original M1 MacBook Air is the cheapest modern MacBook you can buy.
+Thanks to Apple’s efficient processor that chews through any basic task, it boasts all-day battery life and blazing-fast speeds.

 Sold by HP

-What you’ll love: With over 13 hours of battery life, the laptop can handle a full day of classes with no need to recharge throughout the day.

-What you should consider: The laptop comes with a lower-quality Intel processor that leads to possible lagging and less overall power.

-What you need to know: A great all-around device with solid processing power and a full HD screen that’s perfect for nearly every situation.
+- Lenovo IdeaPad 5 is a great all-around device with solid processing power, 16GB of RAM and a full HD screen perfect for nearly every situation.

-What you’ll love: The 16GB of RAM is well above competitors at similar price points, ensuring solid performance even as multiple applications are running.

-What you should consider: Some users report poor screen quality and defective displays.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

-Tom Price writes for BestReviews.
+Quentyn Kennemer writes for BestReviews.
 BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.